Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 4. Fill in the blank: The Dos attack <----> occurs when an attacker reatedbly sends ICMP packets to a network server.
 	ICMP flood

 5. Which of the following statements correctly describe passive and packet sniffing ?
-Select
+Select three answers.
+	- Passive packet sniffing allows malicious actors to view the information going in and out of the targeted device .
+	- Active packet sniffing may enable attackers to redirect the packets to unintended ports.
+	- A company can avoid using unprotected Wi-Fi to help protect itself from packet sniffing.

+6.